redhat-developer/vscode-openshift-tools/CONTRIBUTING.md

     ```bash
     $ vsce package
     ```
-3. `openshift-connector-<version>.vsix` file is created.
+3. `openshift-toolkit-<version>.vsix` file is created.
 Install it by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).

 4. Once the extension is installed and reloaded, there will be an OpenShift Icon on the View Container, on the lines of snap mentioned below.